Cleaning Business Supplies List: Essentials for Residential & Commercial Jobs

 57. Business website

-A professional business website helps people learn about your services, check your availability, and contact you whenever they need cleaning.
+A cleaning business website helps people learn about your services, check your availability, and contact you whenever they need cleaning.

 Keep your service details, pricing, photos, and booking options easy to find and up to date.
-If you use printed materials like business cards or flyers, be sure to link to your website or include handy QR codes.
+If you use printed materials like business cards or flyers, include your website URL or handy QR codes that link to your site.

 58. Door hangers and direct mail